Join Us at Webster

 The Master of Arts in International Relations (MA) enables students to analyze the complexities and processes involved in world politics and international affairs.
 The program prepares students for leadership and service in the international diplomatic, professional and academic communities and to compete for positions in a governmental agency, an intergovernmental organization, a non-governmental organization or a multinational corporation.
 This program is particularly suited for individuals seeking careers or advancement among the Vienna-based International Organizations (IAEA, UNOV, UNIDO, CTBTO, World Bank among others) and is also recommended for students planning to pursue a doctoral program or an academic career.

-Stemming from a multitude of nations, International Relations students examine great powers politics, humanitarian issues, and the dynamics of the international political economy, learning how to employ competing theories, methods, and approaches.
-Coursework provides exposure to the key subfields of the discipline including International Security, European Integration, EU-Asia Relations, Terrorism and Energy Security and relevant issues such as globalization, human rights, humanitarian action, and economic development.
+Stemming from a multitude of nations, International Relations students examine great powers politics, humanitarian issues and the dynamics of the international political economy, learning how to employ competing theories, methods and approaches.
+Coursework provides exposure to the key subfields of the discipline including International Security, European Integration, EU-Asia Relations, Terrorism and Energy Security and relevant issues such as globalization, human rights, humanitarian action and economic development.

 The Master of Arts in International Relations program prepares students to take on positions of leadership and responsibility in the public and private sectors, to take on roles as advocates as well as analysts, and navigate the sensitivities and complexities of international politics, diplomacy and foreign policy to advance their cause and benefit the public good thereby keenly matching WVPU’s profile and objectives.
 Graduates of the Master of Arts in International Relations program are fully qualified for the degree they earned and are critical and adaptive thinkers capable of succeeding in a complex, changing and competitive labor market.
-The program’s strong focus on research, methods, and analysis combined with frequent exposure to real-world cases ensures that its graduates are professionally ready to step in and make a difference and possess the academic background to pursue a terminal degree.
+The program’s strong focus on research, methods and analysis combined with frequent exposure to real-world cases ensures that its graduates are professionally ready to step in and make a difference and possess the academic background to pursue a terminal degree.

 The Master of Arts in International Relations curriculum is organized into four modules:

-• A Core Competencies Module (3 courses / 22.5 ECTS)
+• A Core Competencies Module (3 courses/22.5 ECTS)

 • Cluster Modules:

-• Cluster 1: International Politics (4 courses / 30 ECTS)
+• Cluster 1: International Politics (4 courses/30 ECTS)

-• Cluster 2: Comparative Politics (2 courses / 15 ECTS)
+• Cluster 2: Comparative Politics (2 courses/15 ECTS)

 • Electives (1 course, 7.5 ECTS)

-• Thesis (1 course / 15 ECTS)
+• Thesis (1 course/15 ECTS)

 Full-time students working toward the Master of Arts in International Relations will usually carry a course load of four courses per semester.
 For each course in the Master of Arts in International Relations program apart from the thesis, students attend 36 hours of courses and conduct approximately another 151.5 hours of self-learning.
-Students working toward the Master of Arts in International Relations (MA) can complete the program in a minimum of 3 semesters.
+Students working toward the Master of Arts in International Relations (MA) can complete the program in a minimum of three semesters.

 Module 1: Core Competencies (22.5 ECTS)